|Easy to find during Lent: salt cod for sale at the grocer.|

 - Mix the flour with the baking powder and black pepper.
 Add the paprika if using.

-- In a small bowl add the beer and whisk in the flour, whisking until no lumps remain.
+- Pour the beer into a small bowl and slowly whisk in the flour, whisking until no lumps remain.

 - Cook, turning once, until golden brown, about 6 minutes.
 Drain on paper towels.

-- Serve warm with caper and almond skordalia (recipe is here).
+- Serve warm with caper and almond skordalia click here for that recipe).